Click on the arrow below to listen to this story

 California enacted the nation’s first no-fault divorce rules that went into effect Jan.
 1, 1970, and soon divorce hysteria swept the nation.
 Dads could leave their children and sagging wives for women who made them “feel younger.”

 Researcher Felicia Lee discovered that divorce actually worked to increase the standard of living for men by 10 percent; however, it lowered the standard of living for women by 27 percent.
 Still, by the end of the 20th century, the National Center for Health Statistics reported that women initiated two out of every three divorces.

-Next, society plunged headstrong into redefining the basic tenet of marriage, which has its roots in Judaeo-Christian culture.
-Not content with allowing “domestic partners” to enjoy the benefits of marriage without the label, society had to transform the very concept of a union between one man and one woman.
+Next, society plunged headstrong into redefining the basic tenet of marriage, which has its roots in Judeao-Christian culture.
+Not content to allow “domestic partners” to enjoy the benefits of marriage without the label, society had to transform the very concept of a union between one man and one woman.

 What about the children?

-Despite the freedoms women won, they were still in no-win situations, especially if they had children to raise.
-But, the children who survived the womb didn’t fare well either.
+Despite the freedoms they won, women were still in no-win situations, especially if they had children to raise.
+But, the children who survived the womb fared even worse.

 Today, almost one out of every two kids grow up without a biological father, and half of all marriages end in divorce.
 Why should that stop the Sexual Revolution?
 The kids are young, they’ll “get over it.”
 That myth has been perpetrated for decades.
 I know.
 I grew up as a victim of divorce.

 The National Center for Victims of Crime today estimates that one out of five girls and one out of 20 boys will be sexually assaulted before they reach their 13th birthdays.
-That doesn’t surprise me.
 I was just 12 years old when I was assaulted by a group of teenage boys in the bathroom of a public library in a small town in southern Wisconsin.